Understanding Your Psychological Well-Being and How Regular Exercise Can Help

 The Encyclopedia of Geropsychology defines psychological well-being as the “inter- and intraindividual levels of positive functioning.”
 This includes how you relate with others, your sense of self, and your personal growth.

 Positive psychological well-being influences your choices and satisfaction in life.
-Based on studies by the UK Mental Health Foundation (MHF), physical activity is good for the body.
+Based on studies by the UK Mental Health Foundation (MHF), physical activity is .
 But you already knew that, didn’t you?
 However, did you know that it’s also good for your psychological health?

 What is Physical Activity?